hithisisyeshwanth/hithisisyeshwanth.github.io/README.md

 ## How-To:

 ## Bugs:
-1. Make the photo bigger
+1. Make the photo bigger - add necessary scss to do this change.

 ## To-Do:
 1. Make necessary changes to show project related posts under the "Projects" page.
 2. Curate different articles and give the headings.